yorkie-team/yorkie-js-sdk/yorkie-js-sdk.clientoptions.md

 ## ClientOptions interface

-'ClientOptions' are user-settable options used when defining clients.
+`ClientOptions` are user-settable options used when defining clients.

 <b>Signature:</b>